 Poinsettias are a symbol of the holidays that have adorned wintertime homes in the US since their rise in popularity almost 200 years ago.
 These gorgeous plants are native to Mexico and naturally reach full bloom near the holidays, making them a ubiquitous plant of the holiday season.
 On average, they account for about one quarter of all potted plants sold in the US each year.
 With all this popularity, it is surprising to me that there are a number of misconceptions or myths surrounding this plant.

 Over the past 200 years or so, orchids have went from a mysterious and challenging plant, barely sustained in cultivation, to a fixture in many homes and businesses.
 Today, easy-care varieties of these beautiful flowering houseplants can be purchased just about anywhere, including the supermarket checkout lane.
+In the last decade, plants in the orchid family have become highest selling potted plants in the US horticulture industry, exceeding the previous leader, poinsettias.

 Are you searching for the perfect holiday gift for that plant lover on your list?
 Hoping to inspire a new plant enthusiast with the ideal plant-related gift?
 Houseplants are one of the best and most affordable gifts for someone interested in a plant-themed gift this holiday season.